paircolumbus/paircolumbus.github.io/pages/people.md

 Without the support of these amazing people, Pair Columbus would not be possible:

-- @degoeym
+- @degoeym - mentor
+- @cartoloupe - mentor
+- Brian Lees - mentor
+- @nicolasmccurdy - visiting mentor
+- @jaybobo - founding mentor
 - @jkcable
+- @kellynestor
 - Lauren Campbell
-- Vasanth Pappu
-- Brian Lees
-- @nicolasmccurdy
 - @theidlemonk
 - @VariousWeapon
-- @jaybobo
 - all of our various attendees